SalmnN/SalmnN/README.md

 # 💫 About Me:
-Software professional with experience as a Junior Software Developer, Junior Business/System Analyst, and Data Analyst, involved in web development, system analysis, and project coordination.<br><br>
-Skilled in translating business requirements into clear, practical, and efficient digital solutions that align with user and business needs.<br><br>
-Experienced in building user-friendly and scalable web applications, with attention to clean structure and maintainable code.<br><br>
-Strong analytical mindset with a passion for problem solving, data-driven insights, and continuous learning.<br><br>
-Highly motivated to grow in the tech industry and contribute to technology solutions that deliver real impact for businesses and users.
+🚀 Junior Software Developer | Junior Business/System Analyst | Data Analyst
+💻 Experience in web development, system & business analysis, and project coordination 🔍 Able to translate business requirements into clear, practical, and efficient digital solutions 🛠️ Build user-friendly and scalable web applications with clean and maintainable code 📊 Strong analytical mindset with interest in data analysis and data-driven decision making 📈 Passionate about problem solving, continuous learning, and professional growth 🎯 Motivated to create technology solutions that deliver real value for businesses and users

 ## 🌐 Socials: